Close Menu

 Even though the Setup Assistant only runs once when you first install Mac OS X / macOS, it remains on your computer and is prevented from running by the presences of a hidden file called ‘.AppleSetupDone‘ in a system folder on your Mac.
 Therefore, to have the Setup Assistant run again so you can create a fresh admin account, you simply need to remove this file:

-- Reboot your Mac and hold ‘Command-S‘ at the boot chimes to load into Single User mode (Disabled inĀ macOS Mojave or later, orĀ when using aĀ firmware password).
+1. Reboot your Mac and hold ‘Command-S‘ at the boot chimes to load into Single User mode (Disabled in macOS Mojave or later, or when using a firmware password).

-- At the command prompt, run the following command to make the filesystem writable:Ā mount -uw /
+2. At the command prompt, run the following command to make the filesystem writable: mount -uw /

-- Run the following command to remove the hidden file:Ā rm /var/db/.AppleSetupDone
+3. Run the following command to remove the hidden file: rm /var/db/.AppleSetupDone

 Recover lost admin rights on OS X 10.10 and 10.11_allow user administer this computer